- Executive Orders:

 - Microsoft Providing Six Months of Office 365 Tools for Free – Learn more.

-- The RI Department of Business Regulation has the application for unemployment insurance on its site.
-If you are an independent contractor, click here for updates.
+- The RI Department of Business Regulation has applications for unemployment insurance on the DLT website.

 - The State House will be closed to visitors as of March 17th, 2020.